BETH FOLEY

 I am so grateful to be doing that now.

-MY QUALIFICATIONS
+MY Training

 I wouldn’t be where I am today without the guidance of my teachers.
 I believe that Mother Nature is the supreme teacher and am consistently humbled the more time I spend exploring her wondrous depths.
 I am grateful my life here in Northern California has allowed me to do that so often, as it intimately informs my own process, as well as what I share with the world.